-We will compare the different policies, using a repeated experiment as described above, and comparing how well the different solutions model the data.
-We will use the posterior predictive check and the WAIC to measure how well each policy fits the real data.
-Regarding the WAIC, the number itself is hard to interpret, but when comparing two models, the lower the value of the WAIC, the better (as it is with other information measures such as AIC and BIC).
+We will compare the various policies for dealing with ties, using a repeated experiment as described above.
+To evaluate how well each policy fits the actual data, we will use the posterior predictive check and the WAIC.
+With respect to the WAIC, while the numerical value itself can be difficult to interpret, when comparing two models, a lower WAIC value indicates a better fit.

-Tables \ref{tab:tiesppc1} and \ref{tab:tiesppc1b} display the WAIC, and the PPC summary results for the repeated experiments for comparing different ways of dealing with ties.
-The results are the average of the repeated experiments on ss, mm, sl use cases, and the ll-results, also averaging whether the local ROPE was used or not, and whether the paired local ROPE was used.
-The results clearly show that the Davidson model is much worse than the others regarding both WAIC and PPC.
-Add, forget and spread policies are all equivalent, and somewhat arbitrarily, we decided on using the spread policy in this paper.
+Tables \ref{tab:tiesppc1} and \ref{tab:tiesppc1b} present the average results of the WAIC and PPC for the repeated experiments comparing various methods for handling ties.
+These results are based on averaging across the ss, mm, sl use cases, and the $\ell\ell$-results, taking into account whether the local ROPE or the paired local ROPE was used.
+The results clearly demonstrate that the Davidson model is significantly inferior to the others in terms of both WAIC and PPC.
+The add, forget, and spread policies are all equivalent, and for the purpose of this paper, we have arbitrarily chosen to use the spread policy.

-The low quality of the Davidson model is somewhat surprising, given that the model explicitly deals with ties, and the other policies seems \emph{ad hoc} solutions.
-Table \ref{tab:tiesppc2} show the results of the PPC summary for the ll-results.
-One can see that neither the wins nor the ties are well calibrated with their corresponding HDI.
+The poor performance of the Davidson model is unexpected, given that it was specifically designed to handle ties, while the other policies are \emph{ad hoc} in nature.
+Table \ref{tab:tiesppc2} further illustrates this point, as the PPC summary shows that the wins and ties are not well-calibrated according to their corresponding HDI.

 \hypertarget{comparison-with-standard-approaches}{